nicinabox/trolley/README.md

 # Trolley

-A simple package tool for Slackware, designed for unRAID.
+A tool for managing official Slackware packages, designed for unRAID.

 ## Install